bennypowers/mws-restaurant-reviews/README.md

 * Treat Promises like monads, even though they have a [divergent API](https://github.com/promises-aplus/promises-spec/issues/94).
 * Try to keep impure code (code that involves side effects like querying the DOM or an external API, or writing changes to the DOM) separate from the pure code.

-Having said that, we stop short of incorporating production-ready FP libraries like [Crocks](https://github.com/evilsoft/crocks) or functional templating engines like [lit-html](https://github.com/Polymer/lit-html) for the sake of simplicity.
+Having said that, we stop short of incorporating production-ready FP libraries like [Crocks](https://github.com/evilsoft/crocks) for the sake of simplicity.
 So in cases where FP-purism conflicts with the KISS principle, we opt for simplicity.

+We have, however, linked to our own miniature FP helper library [`power-functions`](https://www.npmjs.com/package/@power-elements/power-functions).

 ## Weird Parts of JavaScript